Anmoldesai1997/Linear-Regression/README.md

-# Linear-Regression
+# Simple Linear-Regression
-A sample from the udemy course - Machine Learning A-Z
+A sample reference from the udemy course - Machine Learning A-Z